aglorenz/Download-Repository-Utility/README.md

 ### Prerequisites

-DRU was tested with the following:
+DRU was developed and tested with the following:
 - Python 3.9.5
 - PowerShell 5.1 (comes installed with Windows 10 and 11)
 - Pyglet python library 1.5.27